 Current Status: Alpha, Prime

-X will solve for an existential risk that would destroy the future
+X will help solve for existential risks that could destroy our future

 One Hundred Ninety Six Words

 “The only reason a warrior is alive is to fight, and the only reason a warrior fights is to win.”

 ~ Miyamoto Musashi, The Book of Five Rings (五輪書 Go Rin no Sho), 1645